 The Cheapest Cell Phones for Seniors

 The Jitterbug Smart3 costs $149.99, with additional fees for activation, shipping, and taxes.
-This smartphone runs on Lively’s network, which provides coverage throughout the nation.
+This smartphone runs on Verizon’s network, which provides coverage throughout the nation.
 Flexibility is essential to us, so we appreciate that there are no long-term contracts or cancellation fees with these plans.
-Talk and text plans start at just $14.99 per month for 300 minutes.
-You can also choose their Unlimited Talk and Text plan for $19.99 per month with an additional data plan purchase.
+Unlimited talk and text starts at $19.99 per month with an additional data plan purchase.
 For those who want it all, a completely unlimited talk, text, and data plan is $49.99 per month.

 Research shows that seniors who use smartphone apps have increased feelings of connectedness with friends and family.2 With internet access, smartphones can help older adults connect to resources that promote physical and mental well-being.
 The Jitterbug Smart3 allows users to stay connected through mobile apps, video chatting, texts, calls, and more.
 Plus, its simple design makes it ideal for first-time smartphone users.